mindspore-ai/docs/tutorials/source_en/train_availability/graceful_exit.md

             ...
     ```

-2. The new method does not inherit from TrainOneStepCell, you need to add the following code in `__init__` method(don't change parameter's name), and use it in the `construct` method.
+2. If the class does not inherit from TrainOneStepCell, you need to add the following code in the `__init__` method(don't change parameter's name), and use it in the `construct` method.
 The sample code is as follows:

     ```python
     from mindspore.utils import ExitByRequest